The purpose of this website is to:

 If the current state of the world according to climate scientists is anything to go by, this century will be cataclysmic.
-Since the 1980s despite their warnings there has been ever-increasing greenhouse gas emissions and global atmospheric greenhouse gas concentration.
-As predicted, self-reinforcing feedback processes now in play look likely to rapidly alter Earth’s climate to a very different state than the one today’s life-forms and human civilisation evolved to adapt to.
-Yeast in a bucket of sugary water saves itself from environmental destruction about as effectively as humanity is doing in this case.
-The alcohol it produces eventually kills it.
+Since the 1980s, despite their warnings, global greenhouse gas emissions and atmospheric greenhouse gas concentration have continued to increase.
+As predicted, amplifying feedback processes are now in play which, without intervention, are likely to alter Earth’s climate rapidly (instantaneously on a geological timescale) to a very different state than the one today’s life-forms and human civilisation evolved to adapt to.

-This website seeks to identify the main drivers behind mankind’s failure to sustain the resource-abundant, life-giving home we inherited, explaining in broad terms what has gone wrong – and continues to go wrong.
-It also explains the options needing urgent attention.
+This website seeks to identify the main drivers behind mankind’s failure to sustain the resource-abundant, life-giving home we inherited, explaining in broad terms what has gone wrong – and continues to go wrong – and the most powerful, scaleable solutions under consideration.

 What can be done now?

 If we are to survive we need to elevate the value of science as a way of measuring and predicting reality, and be willing to question our own tribal prejudices and ideologies.
-For example, the green movement does not recognise that radiation is safe within limits, and that nuclear power has the safest record of mainstream sources of electricity, as measured in deaths per Terrawatt hour.
-On the other side of the divide a number of very powerful elites do not even recognise the existence of climate change, and have spent $millions denying its existence to the public.
-They are losing the battle but most people still remain lethargic about taking meaningful action.
-Even those who do reduce their carbon footprint are countered by 140 million people (two Thailands) adopting high energy consuming, middle-class lifestyles around the world every year.
-In addition, in the developed world finance ministers have been enacting policies to boost economic growth.
+For example, the green movement does not recognise that radiation is safe within limits, and that even today’s nuclear power (with fuel in solid pellets that build up internal pressures over 1000 bar) has the safest record of all the mainstream sources of electricity, as measured in deaths per Terrawatt hour.
+On the other side of the divide a number of very powerful elites do not even recognise the existence of climate change, and have spent millions of dollars denying its existence to the public.
+They are losing the battle, but most people still remain lethargic about taking meaningful action.
+Even those who do reduce their carbon footprint are countered by finance ministers enacting policies to boost economic growth.

-Let’s talk about what could actually make the difference needed
+People don’t talk about what will make the difference needed

-An ‘old timer’ from the UK Inland Revenue once pointed out to me that people mostly just talk about what is familiar to them, rather than what is important.
-He had been in a one-hour meeting back in the 1970s in which there were two items on the agenda: 1.
-Should they spend £1 million on a big new mainframe computer?
-2. Should they renew the contract with the company that cuts the grass outside the office?
+An ‘old timer’ from the UK Inland Revenue once pointed out to me that people mostly just talk about what is familiar to them, rather than what really needs discussing.
+He told me about a one-hour meeting he attended during the 1970s in which there were two questions to answer.
+Should they: 1.
+Spend £1 million on a new mainframe computer?
+2. Renew the contract with the company that cuts the grass outside the office?
 Fifty-five minutes were spent on one decision, the remaining five on the other.
 No prizes for guessing which was which.

-So, what should we be doing that will actually make a difference to solving climate change?
+So, what should we talk about that might lead to solving climate change?